Chu Hua Yuan: Local differences

+In some regions, there are even customs such as threading, wearing red or pure white underwears (must be boxer briefs, which means "平平安安"), and ear piercing.

 Historical origin

 It is said that the rite of wearing red clogs and eating the chicken head originates from a Ming-dynasty Teochew Zhuangyuan scholar, Lin Daqin.
 When he was still in school, he could not afford a pair of red cloth shoes because his family was too poor.
 So, he wore red clogs.
 One day, he saw an old man holding a chicken with a red couplet beside him.
 The first line of the couplet said "The comb on the head of a cock (雄鸡头上髻)", while the second line of the couplet was blank.
 The old man promised that anyone who could match the couplet would get his cock.
 Lin Daqin stood for a while and responded "The beard behind the jaw of a ram (牝羊颔下须)".
 The old man was happy with the perfect couplet and sent Lin Daqin the cock.
 After arriving home, Lin's father slaughtered the cock and cooked it, and gave Lin the chicken head as award with the meaning of the top of the list.
 Afterwards, Lin Daqin did graduate to Zhuangyuan and became a household name.
 From then on, people in Chaozhou regarded it as a good omen, so parents bought their children red clogs when they started school, and gave the chicken head to their children on the day of Chu Hua Yuan.